 }

-, you would get a compilation error if you use any JavaScript feature that is not the part of ES5
+Since the target in this case is set to ES5, you would get a compilation error if you use any JavaScript feature that is not the part of ES5 specifications such as Promise.
+However, some features are compiled to target version such as let variable declaration is converted to var declaration.

 So it is safe to say that TypeScript will inform about most of the situations at the compile time that could possible cause issues at the runtime.
 Now we can clearly see why TypeScript is ❤️ (loved) by JavaScript developers.